PRESENT:

 considered is classified confidential under the provisions of section 10A(2)

-as outlined above; and
+as outlined above; and 3.
+The

 correspondence and reports relevant to the subject business be withheld from